dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 formats, compression and packet matching.
 Also Jan Vcelak and Wouter Wijngaards for discussions on name compression.

+Thanks to Robert Edmonds, Paul Hoffman and Jerry Lundström for review.

 Also, Miek Gieben for [mmark](https://github.com/miekg/mmark)

+# Changelog
+draft-ietf-dnsop-dns-capture-format-00

+* Changed dnstap.io to dnstap.info
+* qr_data_format.png was cut off at the bottom
+* Update authors address
+* Improve wording in Abstract
+* Changed DNS-STAT to C-DNS in CDDL
+* Set the format version in the CDDL
+* Added a TODO: Add block statistics
+* Added a TODO: Add extend to support pico/nano.
+Also do this for Time offset and Response delay
+* Added a TODO: Need to develop optional representation of malformed packets within CBOR and what this means for packet matching.
+This may influence which fields are optional in the rest of the representation.
+* Added section on design goals to Introduction
+* Added a TODO: Can Class be optimised?
+Should a class of IN be inferred if not present?

+draft-dickinson-dnsop-dns-capture-format-00

+* Initial commit

 <reference anchor='dsc' target='https://www.dns-oarc.net/tools/dsc'>
     <front>